kudobuilder/kudo.dev/content/docs/what-is-kudo.md

 ## Motivation

 Building Kubernetes operators is not easy.
 While existing tools and libraries like [kubebuilder](https://book.kubebuilder.io/) and [Operator Framework](https://github.com/operator-framework/getting-started) and Kubernetes [control loop](https://kubernetes.io/docs/concepts/#kubernetes-control-plane) help with some aspects, developing an operator is still quite an undertaking.
 This is where the KUDO approach differs.
 It utilizes a Universal and Declarative approach (the UD in KUDO), doesn't require any code and significantly accelerates the development of operators.
-In a nutshell, KUDO does all the "k8s heavy lifting" allowing the developers to concentrate on the task at hand.
+In a nutshell, KUDO does all the "Kubernetes heavy lifting" allowing the developers to concentrate on the task at hand.

 ## When would you use KUDO